adras/BetaSlicer/BetaSlicerVeldrid/Design.md

 ## STL file format
 Seems to be really easy to read.
 The binary representation is just basic datatypes as binary

+Reading vertices and using them for the mesh is quite redundant, right now, a vertex index is created for every vertex.
+But in reality one and the same vertex appears several times in the file.
+Using the vertex indices properly could reduce the amount of required vertices by a huge amount.
+On the other hand this could make further processing more complicated.
+But maybe also easier

 ## File Types
 There seems to be a requirement for different layers, when it comes to rendering, slicing and file format reading.
 It needs to be figured out which layers make sense.
 Especially from a performance viewpoint.
 It doesn't make sense to convert the model